New Zealand Cadet Forces: Cadet Unit Efficiency Awards

 The National Efficiency Awards are as follows:

 Annually, Cadet Force units of the three corps compete for the most efficient unit.
 One unit from each of the three areas is nominated by the Area Coordinator.
 A senior officer from each of the single services or the respective corps NZCF Liaison Officer inspects the finalists using the NZCF 27, Unit Efficiency Form to select the national winner.
 All aspects of the unit's operation are considered including administration, training, stores and equipment, the atmosphere the unit displays, unit support committee and community support.
 The inspecting officer also officiates at the unit training parade.

-All units of the New Zealand Cadet Forces are to be assessed for efficiency each year by their respective Area Co-ordinators.
+All units of the New Zealand Cadet Forces are to be assessed for efficiency each year by their respective Area Coordinators.
 There are awards for the best unit in each area and a national award for the most outstanding Unit of each Corps in the New Zealand Cadet Forces.